Fundament-Software/scopes/doc/cpp_users.rst

 Virtual Methods
 ---------------

-As Scopes doesn't provide an abstraction for composition by inheritance, virtual methods are not supported.
+As Scopes doesn't provide a native abstraction for composition by inheritance, virtual methods are not supported out of the box, but can be implemented through its extensive domain specific language support.

 Classes
 -------